-4.0 mainta FO 44 4 2 • of the fellowing two entires.
-1-2 points nts EQ 11.1.2 For support spaces, choose one of the following two options: Multiple Point in Time Approach or the following two options: 1 point administration office age Illuminance for >50% of e area 1 point Achieve >40fc average Illuminance for >50% of library, cafeteria, auditorium and multipurpose/commons area • OR Spatial Day /light Saturation Approa ach 1 Point Achieve >60% sDS {300/50%} for administration office area 2 Points 2 Points Achieve >60% sDS {400/50%} for library, cafeteria, auditorium multi-purpose/commons are А ND Daylight Re sponsive Lighting Cont trols To achieve any of the available points for daylighting support space a daylight responsive electric lighting system or plan must be implemented for the daylit spaces.
-For photosensor based systems; documentation showing location of sensors and lighting zones, and set-point and commissioning information for the system. drav be p day wings showing the swit provided to the building d occupant education approaches; ching and zones a brief manual to occupants describing the ace and the recommended function and shading devices. have an adverse impact on the use documentation illustrating impact
+1-2 points EQ 11.1.2 For support spaces, choose one of the following two options: Multiple Point in Time Approach 1 point Achieve >30fc average Illuminance for >50% of administration office area 1 point Achieve >40fc average Illuminance for >50% of library, cafeteria, auditorium and multipurpose/commons area OR Spatial Day light Saturation Appro ach 1 Point Achieve >60% sDS {300/50%} for administration office area 2 Points Achieve >60% sDS {400/50%} for library, cafeteria, auditorium a multi-purpose/commons area AND Daylight Res sponsive Lighting Conf trols To achieve any of the available points for daylighting support spaces a daylight responsive electric lighting system or plan must be implemented for the daylit spaces.
+For photosensor based systems; documentation showing location of sensors and lighting zones, and set-point and commissioning information for the system.
+For strategic switching and occupant education approaches; drawings showing the switching and zones a brief manual to be provided to the building occupants describing the daylighting intent of the space and the recommended function of all daylighting, lighting and shading devices.
+Any spaces where daylight would have an adverse impact on the use of the space are excluded.
+Provide documentation illustrating impact